niplav/site/life_advice.md

 9. Try to spend less time in front of screens
 	* I know this seems obvious, but it's still just as bad for you
 10. Have a long-term plan to completely or nearly completely phase the internet out of your life
 	*	The internet will probably become more addictive over time, and the increase in addictiveness will probably accelerate
-	* Technology is becoming more powerful, while the power of the human brain stays pretty much constant
+	* Technology is becoming more powerful, while the power of the human brain stays pretty much constant (maybe cultural evolution linearly develops better defenses)
 	* If this process crosses a certain threshold, humanity is [probably doomed](https://www.lesswrong.com/posts/HBxe6wdjxK239zajf/what-failure-looks-like)